vifon/zranger/README.md

 background (using `tmux`) so the switch is almost instantaneous.
 The new process is created only on the first run or when the old one is explicitly closed (instead of detaching).

+It's an alternative approach to the problem I've been trying to solve with [deer](https://github.com/vifon/deer): a fast access to a ranger-like environment used as an extension of shell.

 INSTALLATION
 ------------